Managing Azure SQL Database using SQL Server Management Studio

 In the Password box, enter the password that you specified in the portal when you created your server.

 SQL Server 2014 SSMS with the latest updates offers expanded support for tasks like creating and modifying Azure SQL databases.
 In addition, you can also use Transact-SQL statements to accomplish these tasks.
 The steps below provide examples of these statements.
 For more information about using Transact-SQL with SQL Database, including details about which commands are supported, see Transact-SQL Reference (SQL Database).

 Step 3: Create and Manage Databases

 While connected to the master database, you can create new databases on the server and modify or drop existing databases.
 The steps below describe how to accomplish several common database management tasks through Management Studio.
 To perform these tasks, make sure you are connected to the master database with the server-level principal login that you created when you set up your server.

 To open a query window in Management Studio, open the Databases folder, expand the System Databases folder, right-click on master, and then click New Query.

 Use the CREATE DATABASE statement to create a new database.
 For more information, see CREATE DATABASE (SQL Database).
 The statement below creates a new database named myTestDB and specifies that it is a Standard S0 Edition database with a default maximum size of 250GB.

 CREATE DATABASE myTestDB

 Click Execute to run the query.

-Use the ALTER DATABASE statement to modify an existing database, for example if you want to change the name, maximum size, or edition (business or web) of the database.
+Use the ALTER DATABASE statement to modify an existing database, for example if you want to change the name and edition of the database.
 For more information, see ALTER DATABASE (SQL Database).
-The statement below modifies the database you created in the previous step to change the maximum size to 5 GB.
+The statement below modifies the database you created in the previous step to change edition to Standard S1.